How to Make Hot Tub Therapy Work for You

-A hot tub is the perfect place to forget about cell phones and engage in meaningful face to face conversations.
+A hot tub is a perfect place to forget about cell phones and engage in meaningful face-to-face conversations.
 Enjoy time with your family and friends getting to know each other better or catching up on events in your lives.

 Faster Workout Recovery & Improved Athletic Performance

 Hot tub therapy can be used to warm up muscles before a workout, as well as to relieve pain in sore muscles and help them to recover more quickly.
 It is recommended that cold be applied first, immediately following the workout, and then finish with a soak in the hot tub.